rx-angular/rx-angular/README.md

 - Path `/three` after the first request that is server-rendered, the page will be added to cache and the cache will never be deleted automatically as in path `/two`.
 So after the first request, all the other ones will come from the cache.

+## Changelog
+ - Version 0.2.0
+   * Features:
+     * Added `skipCachingOnHttpError` option.
+It will be enabled by default.
+   * Breaking changes:
+     * When adding `NgxIsrModule` in AppServerModule imports, we should change it to be `NgxIsrModule.forRoot()`.

 ## License
 MIT